incoming-inc/ios-sdk/SmartNotifications/README.md

 Native application updates are incremental in nature, with some users not updating at all.
 One problem therefore is how to programmatically send smart (and silent) notifications to apps instances which have integrated the Sourse SDK while also sending standard, non-silent notifications to app instances which have not integrated the Sourse SDK.
 This is needed because the standard, non-silent notifications cannot be touched by the Sourse SDK - they are shown by the OS upon reception.

-We propose a solution to this problem adapted when using Firebase cloud messaging (FCM) as a notification provider.
-Unfortunately, at the time of writing, Firebase Cloud Messaging does not support targeting specific app versions when sending cloud messages using the Firebase admin SDK / API (this is supported in the console).
+We propose a solution to this problem when using Firebase cloud messaging (FCM) as a notification provider.

-To solve this, one approach is to use the `conditions` feature of FCM, as follows:
+Unfortunately, at the time of writing, Firebase Cloud Messaging does not support targeting specific app versions when sending cloud messages using the Firebase admin SDK / API (which is supported when sending in the console).
+One solution is to use the `conditions` feature of FCM, as follows:

 ### Client

-For new clients, integrating the Sourse SDK
+For any clients integrating the Sourse SDK

-- In addition to any existing topic the user is subscribed to, additionally subscribe to a new topic called e.g.`sourse_sdk_integrated` (c.f. below)
+- In addition to any existing topic the user is subscribed to, additionally subscribe to a new topic called e.g.`sourse_sdk_integrated`.

 C.f. [the example code](client/SmartNotificationsDemo/SmartNotificationsDemo/AppDelegate.swift) for code demonstrating this

 ### Backend

 We use the Firebase Cloud Messaging 'conditions' feature to send ISDK smart notifications to clients who subscribe to the additional topic `sourse_sdk_integrated`, and to *only send the standard notifications to clients who don't*.
-This means the standard notifications are not sent to clients which have the sourse SDK integrated.
+This means the standard user-visible notifications are not sent to clients which have the sourse SDK integrated.

-This is possible thanks to the (condition logic feature of FCM)[https://firebase.google.com/docs/cloud-messaging/send-message].
+This is possible thanks to the (conditional logic feature of FCM)[https://firebase.google.com/docs/cloud-messaging/send-message].

-To achieve this, the approach is, for each notification to be sent to a topic, the backend will now send two notifications with conditions rather than topic clauses:
+For each notification to be sent e.g. to the `23-show-23443-newepisode` topic, the backend now sends two notifications
-- one silent notification with the condition `'${topic}' in topics && 'sourse_sdk_integrated' in topics`
+- one silent notification with the condition `'23-show-23443-newepisode' in topics && 'sourse_sdk_integrated' in topics`
-- one normal (non silent) notification with the condition `'${topic}' in topics && !('sourse_sdk_integrated' in topics)`
+- one normal (non silent) notification with the condition `'23-show-23443-newepisode' in topics && !('sourse_sdk_integrated' in topics)`

 Example: